hackclub/hackclub/workshops/python and data visualizations/README.md

 You after you make your first data visualization^

 *Follow along with this workshop to gain some data science skills!
 You will use python to create basic graphs and visualizations with real data.
 You can hand draw a graph anytime you want, but why not learn how to code one!
-You will learn about matplotlib, pandas, and numpy, so you can create any graph or vizualizaiton you dream of!*
+You will learn about matplotlib, pandas, and numpy, so you can create any graph or visualization you dream of!*

 # Getting started!